isomerpages/nlb-biblioasia/_mar-2012/Comic Books as Windows into a Singapore of the 1980s and 1990s.md

 with a smattering of English titles such as <em>Garfield</em> and <em>Hellboy</em>.
 However, in 2009 and 2010, English-language comics such as <em>The Amazing Spider-Man</em>, <em>The Mighty Avengers</em> and
-game-based adaptations like <em>World of Warcraft</em> began appearing in the lists of popular comics.
+game-based adaptations like <em>World of Warcraft</em> began appearing in the lists of popular comics. &lt;br&gt;
 <br>
 </p>
 <p>Besides building its print collection, the National Library Board has
 also been offering comics electronically through databases such as I-Manga and OverDrive, which are available from its eResources website (http://eresources.nlb.gov.sg).
-Although library@orchard closed in 2007, comics have become a staple of the National Library Board’s collection.
+Although library@orchard closed in 2007, comics have become a staple of the National Library Board’s collection. &lt;br&gt;
 <br>
 <br><em>Sebastian Song, Lynn Koh, Roy See and Reena Kandoth, National Library Board</em>
 </p>